TooKennySupreme/CentOS-WordPress/README.md

 + Bug fixes to CentminMod

 ## Instructions
-1. Instructions
-2. Set up a CentOS VPS (we built and tested CentOS WordPress with a 2GB 64-bit CentOS 6.4 [Digital Ocean VPS](https://www.digitalocean.com/?refcode=751743d45e36)
+1. Set up a CentOS VPS (we built and tested CentOS WordPress with a 2GB 64-bit CentOS 6.4 [Digital Ocean VPS](https://www.digitalocean.com/?refcode=751743d45e36)
-3. Log into the VPS with PuTTY (or another SSH client)
+2. Log into the VPS with PuTTY (or another SSH client)
-4. Enter `bash <(curl -s https://raw.github.com/GigabyteIO/CentOS-WordPress/master/install.sh)`
+3. Enter `bash <(curl -s https://raw.github.com/GigabyteIO/CentOS-WordPress/master/install.sh)`
-5. Follow the prompts and prosper
+4. Follow the prompts and prosper

 ## Benchmarks
 | Future test        | Other thing           | Cool  |